-The doors of the Croatian Chamber of Economy are open to all domestic and foreign business people and is thus always at their full disposal to promptly provide them with business information, services and contacts.
+Its 166 years long tradition helps CCE' members in performing on the unified European market of 500 million habitants, as well as on the other markets, which is the reason for planning the expansion in the form of opening other representative offices.
+The doors of the Croatian Chamber of Economy are open to all domestic and foreign business people and in thus always at their domestic and foreign business people and is thus always at their full disposal to promptly provide them with business information, services and contacts.